 “Thank you for sending me to Dr. Kam,” I tell her.

 “He worked his magic, I see.”

 “We both worked magic.
 I really love him.
 He wants me to come back each week.”

-The girls were more skeptical.
+The girls are more skeptical.

 “What happened to you?”
-Angie asked.
+Angie asks.

-“Psychotherapy, Psychotherapy,” I sang.
+“Psychotherapy, Psychotherapy,” I sing.

 “Ya must’ve needed it, if it’s changed you to be this whacked out.”